Initiative for Bicycle and Pedestrian Innovation: Education and Training

 These intensive, immersive learning opportunities serve as a valuable source of knowledge, connections, and inspiration to each cohort, so let us know if you’d like to be notified about our 2019 IBPI workshops and study abroad program.

 June 24 to July 5, 2019.
-Open to both students and professionals, this four-credit, two-week course presents an introduction to sustainable transportation and land use applications in the Dutch context.
+Open to seniors and graduate students from any university in the U.S., this four-credit, two-week course presents an introduction to sustainable transportation and land use applications in the Dutch context.
 An immersive experience to explore the Dutch approach to cycling, transit, innovative mobility and land use– the curriculum will feature material that provides a comparison between U.S. and the Netherlands problems, priorities, and solutions.
 [Notify me with 2019 updates on the study abroad program]

 Integrating Bike-Ped Topics into University Transportation Courses (Summer 2019)